revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

-2.Why the rest of the code in the try block will not execute.
+2.Why the rest of the code in the try block will not be execute?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

->whenever an exception is occurred in the try block the rest of the code will not execute.
+Whenever an exception is occurred in the try block the rest of the code will not execute.

 </details>